vortexlab-uclouvain/flups/test/Readme.md

 The analytical solutions are detailed in the FLUPS paper.

 ## Implementation notes
-The heart of the tests is composed by two classes: the `AnalyticalField` and the `BaseConvergenceTest`.
+The heart of the tests is composed by two classes: the `AnalyticalField` and the `ConvergenceTest`.

   1. The `AnalyticalField` stores the analytical expression for the RHS and the solution based on a set of boundary conditions.
 In other words, given the bcs in a certain direction, it stores and provides the 1D analytical solution (a(x), b(y) and c(z) in the previous paragraph) and their second derivatives.

-  2. The `BaseConvergenceTest` is the main class of those tests.
+  2. The `ConvergenceTest` is the main class of those tests.
 It inherits from the `testing::TestWithParam<int>` class of the Google library and implements all the function needed to perform a convergence test: the creation of the domain and of the solver, the computation of the RHS (based on an `AnalyticalField`), the solve itself, the computation of the error and of the convergence order.
-The templated parameter correspond to the id of a certain combination of boundary conditions.
-The `BaseConvergenceTest` performs the tests using the 8 different kernels.
+The templated parameters are: the location of the data (cell-centred (test number 0 to 5999) or node-centred (test number 6000 to 11 999), a specific kernel and the combination of the boundary conditions.
+The `ConvergenceTest` performs the tests using 6 different kernels.
 If one of the kernel does not have the right convergence order, the test fails.

-Since we can have two different types of data location, either cell-centred or node-centred, we have two classes that inherites from the `BaseConvergenceTest` : the `NodeConvergenceTest` and the `CellConvergenceTest`.
-The difference between those class is the problem definition, i.e. the definition of the number of points and the defition of the grid spacing.
-Those classes instantiate the two test suites.

 ## Compilation
 Those tests depends on the Google test library.
 You should install it using :